How to Access Property Records in Michigan

 - Property Description - The document should describe or identify the property under mortgage.

-- Priority - The record will show the priority level of the mortgage over other liens on the property.
+- Priority - The record will show the mortgage's priority over other liens on the property.

 - Default and Foreclosure - The document will show the default conditions and the foreclosure process.